camunda/camunda-docs-manual/content/reference/rest/case-execution/get-query-count.md

 ---

-Query for the number of case executions that fulfill given parameters.
+Queries for the number of case executions that fulfill given parameters.
-Takes the same parameters as the [get case executions]({{< relref "reference/rest/case-execution/get-query.md" >}}) method.
+Takes the same parameters as the [Get Case Executions]({{< relref "reference/rest/case-execution/get-query.md" >}}) method.

 # Method